TypeFox/monaco-components/README.md

 npm run dev
 ```

-If you want to change dependent code in the examples, you have to watch code changes in parallel:
+If you want to change dependent code in the examples (`monaco-editor-wrapper` and `@typefox/monaco-editor-react`), you have to watch code changes in parallel:

 ```bash
 npm run watch